Michael-Chunman-Lee/Calendar-App/README.md

 Given the image's cloudinary public id (i.e. the image_id field in the document), delete the associated image document and return the deleted image's document.

-Example of a valid icsRawText format:
+Example of a valid request body for a post:
 {
     "username": "s123",
     "tag": "Fitness",